kmehltretter82/frama-c-linux/ivette/tests/e2e-playwright/README.md

 Playwright options can me modified within its configuration file `playwright.config.ts`.
 The `fullyParallel` option has been set to false, as this feature resulted in concurency issues with Electron.

 # Writing test files:
 Playwright uses its Locator system to select html elements.
-You can type your own, but Playwright can help with that as well.
+You can type your own, but Playwright can help with that aswell.
 Inside a test, add `await window.pause()` where required, then run said test.
 Doing so will open ivette, and, when the instruction is reached, an additional Playwright window.
 On the bottom of said window, there is a `Pick locator` button, which will provide the necessary locator for the selected element (works similarly to the inspect functionality of most browser developer tools).
 The `locatorsUti.ts` files comes with several default locators.

 Once the element selected, multiple operations can be realized.
 Refer to the Playwright documentation for the complete list.
 Examples are provided in `e2eService.ts`.